seraogianluca/memory-monitoring/README.md

 config.json  consumer.py  Dockerfile requirements.txt
 ```

 The `config.json`file is the same and must be in both the directories.
+Change the authentication parameters and the Gnocchi url in both producer and consumer scripts.

 ### Producer
-Change the Gnocchi ip in the `producer.py` file.
 Build the customized image using the Dockerfile.
 Run the following commands inside the producer directory.

 ```sh
 docker build -t producer .